 Ammo Box

-Before using ammo box for storing your LiPo batteries, make sure you remove the rubber seal on the lid (just pry it off with a screwdriver).
-And if possible, drill a couple of small holes for the air to escape when fire happens (or make sure it’s not tightly shut), so pressure doesn’t built up inside an air-tight metal box.
+Before using an ammo box to store your LiPo batteries, remove the rubber seal on the lid (just pry it off with a screwdriver).
+If possible, drill a couple of small holes to allow air to escape in the event of a fire (or ensure the box is not tightly shut) to prevent pressure buildup inside an airtight metal container.

 Get your Ammo Box from: